Nutley, East Sussex

 Nutley is a village in the Wealden District of East Sussex, England.
 It lies about 5 mi north-west of Uckfield, the main road being the A22.
 Nutley, Fairwarp and Maresfield together form the Maresfield civil parish.

 The village is on the southern edge of Ashdown Forest which was a deer hunting reserve from the time of King Edward II.
-Iron has also played an important role in the history of the area.

 History

 The Romans operated nearby in Duddleswell and Maresfield, working the iron ore to be found in the local Weald Clay using bloomeries.
 Roman coins and waste from furnaces has been found at these locations.
 When the Romans left Britain in the 5th century AD Saxon settlers lived on the site of Nutley.
 "Hnut's leagh" means "Hnut's Clearing", and is the most likely origin of the village's modern-day name.

 Following the Norman Invasion of 1066, Nutley became part of the Rape of Pevensey.
 In 1176 a chapel was built by Richer de Aquila L'Aigle.
 It was thought to have been built in an area known as Chapelwood, along the Chelwood Gate road, just outside Nutley to the north west.
 60 acre of land near Wych Cross on Ashdown Forest was granted to the chapel.
 It was attached to the church at Maresfield.
 The chapel went out of use after the English Reformation.

 A field survey by Nutley Historical Society found no evidence of the chapel in that area but John Kelton's 1747 map of Ashdown Forest shows the ruins of the chapel located south of Nutley Inn on the east side of the main road.
 Hearsay evidence of a local historian suggested 'odd stones' were found during the building of Nutley Hall which stands roughly where Kelton's map sites the ruins of the chapel.

 In 1372 Edward III gave the Chapel of Notlye (as it was called at the time) along with almost 1400 acre of land to his son, John of Gaunt.
 They were both frequent visitors to Ashdown Forest (then known as Lancaster Great Park; it would keep that name for the next three centuries) because of the hunting.

 Contraband goods, shipped across the English Channel, were smuggled along the packhorse track from Duddleswell to Nutley.
 In 1721 Gabriel Tomkins, the leader of the Mayfield Gang, was captured and arrested in Nutley having been chased from Burwash.
 Tomkins was sentenced to seven years transportation, but gained his freedom by giving valuable information to the authorities.
 He went on to have a mixed career as both smuggler and customs officer, being Custom House Officer at Dartford in Kent in 1735 and Bailiff to the Sheriff of Sussex, but was hanged in 1750 at Bedford for robbing the Chester stage coach.